particle-iot/docs/src/content/scaling/quick-start-guide/introduction-to-products.md

 You can start developing with a Product for initial prototyping and testing and later import your Products to an Organization when you scale to Enterprise quantities.

-#### Growth Tier
+#### Growth plan

-Once you move beyond the 100-device limit of the Free tier, you can move to the [Growth tier](/getting-started/cloud/introduction/#pricing).
+Once you move beyond the 100-device limit of the Free plan, you can move to the [Growth plan](/getting-started/cloud/introduction/#pricing).

 #### Enterprise Features